ia278/isaacanderson.co.uk-v4-v6/v6/README.txt

 Single      (used for about)

 Each of these page templates is made up of several replaceable modules.
-These are;
+These include;

 Error       (code for error hero)